 *Why not take a mid-afternoon walk with a co-worker to burn some calories and help speed up your metabolism?
 Or, make walking the dog an evening routine!

-Every meal and snack option on nutrisystem.com has detailed nutritional info and ingredients.
-It’s not a bad idea to check out some products before signing up to see if you are comfortable with levels of sodium, carbs, and sugar:
+If you have diabetes, you’re probably used to reading food labels.
+The good news is that every meal and snack option on nutrisystem.com has detailed nutritional info and ingredients.
+If you have diabetes, it’s not a bad idea to check out some products before signing up to see if you are comfortable with levels of sodium, carbs, and sugar: